-Details of available puppies can also be found by contacting our puppy coordinator, Mr Keith Marshall email@example.com 07541603756 or at The Kennel Club – find a puppy.
+Details of dandie dinmont terrier puppies available for sale can also be found by contacting our puppy coordinator, Mr Keith Marshall email@example.com 07541603756 or at The Kennel Club – find a puppy.

 If you are a breeder and wish to be added to the list please contact us.

 The Dandie Dinmont Terrier is classed as a non- shedding breed.
 He is double coated meaning his body coat or “jacket” consists of a crispy topcoat for waterproofing and a softer linty undercoat for insulation.
 His legs, underneath, and head consist of softer hair.

 General maintenance of your dog’s coat should mean he is brushed thoroughly several times a week, the amount depending on his environment.
 Puppies should be groomed daily.
 Care should be taken that the coat is groomed right through down to the skin and that any knots or tangles are gently teased out with your fingers or dispersed carefully using a matt splitter.
 The most common place for knots to be missed is inside the legs at the top.